SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ## Client

-For web UI of client, we used some elements from Bootstrap.
+For the web UI of clients, we used some elements from Bootstrap.
 The picture below is the main interface of this UI.

 ![client-main](client_main_ui.png)

 On the main interface you will see the system status: either **"Ready for Request"** or **Service Not Available**.
 Note that the status will be "Ready for Request" only when all replicas are under "READY" states.

 You may also see a list of replicas and their information.
 Please note that, under active style, all replicas will be listed here; while there will be only one replica (the primary one) under passive style.
 Thus, you might not know the current replication style just via this interface.
-In fact, this is what we want: the client should never care the replica style.
+In fact, this is what we want: the client should never care about the replica style.
 If we switch the replication style to passive (but still run 2 replicas), the client UI will be different:

 ![client-main-passive](client_main_ui_passive.png)

 We also show the most 20 logs on the UI.
-It shows all messages sent from this client, and the response from corresponding replicas.
+It shows all messages sent from this client and the response from corresponding replicas.
 Remember clients will always send a request to all replicas it knows (but, once again, it will only know the presence of primary replica under passive style).

-You may also execute some basic operations on back account.
-Once you sumbit the operation, you will be directed to the main interface and the result (success or failure) of this operation will pop up here.
+You may also execute some basic operations on the bank account.
+Once you submit the operation, you will be directed to the main interface and the result (success or failure) of this operation will pop up here.

 UI for "deposit":
 ![client_deposit](client_deposit.png)